-The CSST is the government insurer for Québec’s workers and employers.
+The CNESST is the government insurer for Québec’s workers and employers.
 Under this mandatory insurance plan, victims of work-related accidents or diseases are compensated.

-- To victims of a work-related accident or disease, the CSST provides financial support and access to medical aid and rehabilitation services;
+- To victims of a work-related accident or disease, the CNESST provides financial support and access to medical aid and rehabilitation services;

-- To employers, who finance the plan by paying premiums (assessments), the CSST provides assistance so that they can eliminate dangers in the workplace.
+- To employers, who finance the plan by paying premiums (assessments), the CNESST provides assistance so that they can eliminate dangers in the workplace.

-The CSST is also concerned with the prevention of work-related accidents and diseases.
+The CNESST is also concerned with the prevention of work-related accidents and diseases.
 It promotes various measures aimed at creating safe workplaces and supports employers in applying those measures.

 Questions and answers

 I have a job.
 Am I covered in the event of a work-related accident?

 Yes.
 Once you’re being paid wages by an employer, whether you’re working full-time or part-time, whether you’re unionized or not, you’re automatically insured by the CNESST from your first day of work.
 There’s no minimum age to be covered.
 The insurance doesn’t cost you a cent and you don’t have to register anywhere to be entitled to it.

 Am I covered even if my employer hasn’t paid its premiums?